-At Dollar, Burns & Becker, our work outside the courtroom is equally as important as our litigation work.
+At Dollar, Burns, Becker & Hershewe, our work outside the courtroom is equally as important as our litigation work.
 Our attorneys are heavily involved in our local communities and legal industry.
 However, what matters most is the work we do on behalf of or alongside our clients.
 We are your voice for change.

 Remembrance Funds and Foundations

 We help our clients set-up remembrance funds and foundations to ensure what happened to their loved one doesn’t happen to others in the future.

 In 2014, the Bresette family established the foundation to honor their son, Luke, who suffered fatal injuries in an accident at the Birmingham-Shuttlesworth International Airport.
 The foundation’s mission is to help kids and people live life to the fullest, just as Luke did every day.
 Through this foundation, the Bresette family will help families who have lost a child due to an accident.
 They will provide them with immediate emergency financial support for travel, lodging, meals, etc. Luke’s father, Ryan Bresette, described Luke as a child who believed in forgiveness – asking for forgiveness and truly forgiving others.
 The “Live Like Luke Foundation” hopes to make an impact on as many lives as possible through its various services.
 Click for more information or to donate.

 Anthony and Michelle Leake home schooled their children utilizing the Christian Liberty School curriculum for many years.
 Their son, Noah, was scheduled to graduate from Christian Liberty at the time of his death.
 DB&B founded the Noah Leake Scholarship Fund through Christian Liberty Academy.
 It is the hope of Dollar, Burns & Becker and his parents, Tony and Michelle Leake, that this fund will assist families who also seek to honor the Lord through the Christian education of their children.

 The Luke Hausmann Mission